Skip to content

 Peter Commette

-5. Donald Bedford says:
+Donald Bedford

 I too agree.
 We have lots of kelp / sea weed here in San Diego but with this wording you only need to raise/lower the board a couple of time to get the weed off.